National Electrical Contractors Association: Organization

-NECA currently has 119 local chapters across the United States, with a national headquarters in Washington, D.C.
+NECA currently has 119 local chapters across the United States, with a national headquarters in Washington, D.C. including international chapters throughout the world.
 At the local level, each NECA chapter is an independently chartered organization with the autonomy to elect officers, determine priorities, set member dues and service charges, and help negotiate labor agreements with their local International Brotherhood of Electrical Workers (IBEW) union(s).
 NECA is led by a chief executive officer, an elected president, a board of governors, district vice presidents, and committees.

 NECA represents electrical contractors and firms ranging from small businesses to large, multinational companies.
 A directory of contractors is available at NECA Connection.

 Programs and services

 Advocacy

 NECA works closely with the IBEW at the local and national levels to develop mutually acceptable labor agreements.

 The Government Affairs office of NECA focuses on legislation and regulation affecting electrical contractors and the industry as a whole.
 NECA informs key policymakers of the views of electrical contractors through legislative monitoring, grassroots and constituent action, lobbying, and the Electrical Construction Political Action Committee (ECPAC).